janelia-flyem/SegmentationEvaluationConsole/README.md

     % npm install
     % grunt

-Installed js file located in build/js/bundle.js.
+The main bundled js file located in build/js/bundle.js.
 The application can be included on a webpage by anchoring to a div named 'segeval' and linking build/js/bundle.js and build/neuroglancer/main.bundle.js:

     % <div id="segeval"> </div>